amymor/AIO-per-game-tweaks/README.md

 2. Whenever you want to undo the changes, select the game exe and choose default settings.

 ## Todo list:
-1. <strike>Add an option for restoring all settings to defaults ( useful when you want uninstall game).</strike>
+1. <strike>Add an option for restoring all settings to defaults ( useful when you want to uninstall game).</strike>
 2. <strike>Add an option for Power saving in Graphics settings (force an app to use integrated GPU)</strike>
 3. Create a full guide in English.